IQSS/dataverse/doc/sphinx-guides/source/developers/aux-file-support.rst

 Downloading an Auxiliary File that Belongs to a Datafile
 --------------------------------------------------------
-To download an auxiliary file, use the primary key of the datafile, and the formatTag and formatVersion (if applicable) associated with the auxiliary file:
+To download an auxiliary file, use the primary key of the datafile, and the formatTag and formatVersion (if applicable) associated with the auxiliary file.
+An API token is shown in the example below but it is not necessary if the auxiliary file was uploaded with isPublic=true and the dataset has been published.

 .. code-block:: bash